 This was Amerikkka when Native and Indigenous peoples were murdered, enslaved, and pushed off their land in the pursuit of Manifest Destiny.

-This was Amerikkka when after Emancipation, the Ku Klux Klan emerged as the self-proclaimed enforcers of racial inequality thorough racial violence and intimidation.
+This was Amerikkka when after Emancipation, the Ku Klux Klan emerged as the self-proclaimed enforcers of racial inequality through racial violence and intimidation.

-This was Amerikkka when Japanese Americans were forced out of their homes and into internment camps for simply being of Japanese decent.
+This was Amerikkka when Japanese Americans were forced out of their homes and into internment camps for merely being of Japanese descent.